 - 3. Social and community relations.
-We include a quite large and disparate set of variables here to represent different facets of success in achieving a flourishing community and good social relations, including measures of income distribution, the perceived importance of family and friends, tolerance of neighbors, and gender empowerment, as well as (negatively) the male suicide rate.
-The crime rate would have been another good variable, but was precluded by data limitations. - 4.
+We include a quite large and disparate set of variables here to represent different facets of success in achieving a flourishing community and good social relations, including a measure of income distribution, the perceived importance of family and friends, tolerance of neighbors and gender empowerment, as well as (negatively) the male suicide rate.
+The crime rate would have been a good addition here, but was precluded by data limitations. - 4.
 Political freedoms and stability.
-This category includes an index of political and civil liberties, a measure of the rule of law, and a measure of collective political violence.
+This category includes an index of political and civil liberties, a measure of the rule of law and one of collective political violence.

-In shorthand, we term these four categories basic HD and the economic, social and political dimensions of HD.
-Of the ten categories which we identified above as the main dimensions of some of the major philosophical efforts to identify conditions for human flourishing, only spiritual well-being and respect for other species are entirely excluded.
-In principle, mental development is included in basic HD (and education is highly correlated with it); aspects of work are included in the economic category; aspects of security in the political category; bodily well-being in basic HD; material well-being under economic aspects; social relations under social aspects; and empowerment and political freedom in the political category.
-An important dimension that is omitted at this stage is respect for the environment.
-We also acknowledge that there is a good deal of arbitrariness in the selection and assignment of variables.
-Table 7.1 summarizes the categories and Table 7.2 gives the details of the measures adopted and their sources.
+In shorthand, we term these four categories: basic HD, and economic, social and political dimensions of HD.
+Of the nine categories (listed above) which we identified as the main dimensions arising in some of the major philosophical efforts to identify conditions for human flourishing, only spiritual well-being and respect for other species are entirely excluded.
+In principle, mental development is included in basic HD (and education is highly correlated with it); aspects of work are included in the economic category; aspects of security are in the political category; bodily well-being is encompassed in basic HD; material well-being in the economic aspects category; social relations in the social aspects category; and empowerment and political freedom in the political category.
+An important dimension that is at this stage omitted is respect for the environment.
+We also acknowledge that there is a good deal of arbitrariness involved in the selection and assignment of variables.
+Table 1 presents a summary.